tpandeva/deep-anytime-testing/README.md

 pip install -r requirements.txt
 ```
 We also recommend to install wandb for logging.
 See https://docs.wandb.ai/quickstart for more details.
 We use wandb for logging the training process and storing the test statistics.

-2. Datasets
+2.Datasets

-   **Blob Dataset**: The Blob dataset is a two-dimensional Gaussian mixture model with nine modes arranged on a 3 x 3 grid used by [[1]](#1) in their analysis.
+   **Blob Dataset**: The Blob dataset is a two-dimensional Gaussian mixture model with nine modes arranged on a 3 x 3 grid.
 The two distributions differ in their variance as visualized in the figure below.

     ![Blob Data](figures/blob_data.png)